Everteam-Software/axis2/README.txt

 be performed:
   1) Create the Web service implementation class, supporting classes and the services.xml file,
-  2) Create the service archive.
-I.e. archive the class files using the jar tool with the services.xml file in the META-INF directory.
-The archive should have the extension .aar.
+  2) Archive the class files into a jar with the services.xml file in the META-INF directory
-  3) Drop the aar file to the $AXIS2_HOME/WEB-INF/services directory where $AXIS2_HOME represents the install directory of your Axis2 runtime.
+  3) Drop the jar file to the $AXIS2_HOME/WEB-INF/services directory where $AXIS2_HOME represents the install directory of your Axis2 runtime.
 (In the case of a servelet container this would be the "axis2" directory inside "webapps".)